albertattard/presentation-domain-primitives-kotlin/presentation-stuttgart-meetup-2020-03-04.md

 ---

 # Improved Controller

-The controller can now take any type of temperature unit and can safely convert it to the required type
+The controller can now take any type of temperature unit, and safely convert it to the required type:

 ```kotlin
 fun adjustPower(temperature: Temperature) {